The TEAMS Experience

 - The annual challenge theme is selected from the National Academy of Engineering’s Grand Challenges (www.engineeringchallenges.com).

 - The TEAMS competition helps to develop “STEM-capable” students in an engaging way by showing them how math and science, with an engineering focus, are used to make tangible differences in the world.

 Schools and groups compete for one day during the course of the competition window, February 8 – March 20, 2016.
-“Best in State” awards for the highest ranking teams in each state, including one for each level of participation are announced in May.
+“Best in State” awards for the highest ranking teams in each state, including one for each level of participation are announced in early May.

-- Part 1: Forty multiple choice questions, requiring team members to apply math and science knowledge to novel situations.
+- Part 1: Eighty multiple choice questions, requiring team members to apply math and science knowledge to novel situations.
 Part 1 scores determine competition day awards (provided at the discretion of the host institution) and division awards.

 - Part 2: Tasks to be answered in a short essay format, expanding students’ problem-solving skills as they explain their engineering solutions and a hands-on design challenge.
 All students complete Part 2 and responses are forwarded to the national TSA office.
 One essay per team is randomly chosen and scored.

 - The combination of the Part 1 and Part 2 scores determine the “Best in State.”